 When contacting a faculty member, it is best to initiate personal contact.
 Contact information, office hours, and other details can be obtained from the faculty member’s departmental office.

 Faculty members in the College of Letters and Science have the chance to receive a grant to support undergraduate research.
 To apply for funding, please use the FRAP Grant Application Form available online.
 There may be restrictions on the type or amount of funding available, so please review the information provided below for further details.

 FRAP Grants to Faculty

-- Each grant request has a maximum of $350 per student and requires the enrollment of an L&S undergraduate student in a 98, 98RA, 99, 99RA, 199, or 199RA course.
+- Faculty can request up to five grants per quarter, with a maximum of $350 per student enrolled in a 98, 98RA, 99, 99RA, 199, or 199RA course.

 Apply Now for Funding

 To apply for FRAP funding, the faculty mentor must complete the FRAP Grant Application Form and send it as a Word document via email to the Undergraduate Programs Coordinator at email@example.com.
 Award notifications are typically sent out around 10 business days after the quarterly deadline.
 To receive funding, the student assistant’s enrollment in an appropriate faculty-supervised research course must be verified.